hb-gatsby/gatsby-starter-lumen/content/posts/2020-03-06-fleek-co-helloworld-html.md

 We’ll create a simple `index.html` file and deploy it to IPFS on [Fleek](http://Fleek.co/).
 This whole process should take 5 minutes.
 Deployment should take 30 seconds.

 If you already have a Github Repo for your site or app in mind you can skip directly to step 2.
-Fleek makes it easy by auto detect any framwork or build settings you use for your site.
+Fleek makes it easy to deploy by auto detecting any framwork or build settings you use for your site.

 Tools: